overwolf/overwolf.github.io/docs/topics/using-overwolf-windows.md

 Here you can **download a [sample app](https://github.com/overwolf/app-window-sample)** that shows you how a “transparent” window should be created.

+## Windows resolution

+In order to position the window in certain location (in-game or on the desktop), or in order to change the size of the window relativly,  you'll first need to get the current user’s screen resolution.

+### Detect the resolution

+There are two types of resolutions:

+"desktop/monitor resolution" (the resolution of the user’s OS) and "game resolution" (the resolution that the user set in the game's settings).

+* Desktop resolution can be detected by using [overwolf.utils.getMonitorsList()](../api/overwolf-utils#getmonitorslistcallback).

+* Game resolution can be detected by using [overwolf.games.getRunningGameInfo()](../api/overwolf-games#getrunninggameinfocallback).

+### Logical resolution

+Note that the [GameInfo](/api/overwolf-games#gameinfo-object) Object that returns from the getRunningGameInfo() function, has in addition to the expected `width` and `height` fields, also `logicalWidth` and `logicalHeight`.
+These fields returns the game reported (logical) pixel height/width.
+If your screen is set to scale factor (for example 200% DPI), you mostly prefer to work with the logical sizes, as the regular sizes will wound up being X2.

+### Detect resolution change

+In order to detect if a user changed his resolution:

+* In-game resolution change – Register to the [overwolf.games.onGameInfoUpdated()](../api/overwolf-games#ongameinfoupdated) event to get the updated game resolution.

+* Desktop (out-of-game) resolution change – There's no way to detect a change with the desktop resolution, you’ll have to check for this info each time your app starts (by using [getMonitorsList()](../api/overwolf-utils#getmonitorslistcallback)).

 ## Windows sizes

 The right planning is crucial before you start with the development process of your app.